 Ever More Interconnected

-It’s taken a while for the construction world to realize the benefits of technology, but every sign indicates that things have changed dramatically.
+It has taken some time for the construction industry to recognize the benefits of technology, but every indication suggests that things have changed dramatically.

 Overall, we can expect construction to become even more connected at every level this year and in the future.